6 Tips for a Successful Social Media Marketing Strategy

 Good questions to ask when auditing your competitors’ channels include:

-- What channels are they targeting?
-(Facebook, Instagram, Youtube, etc.)
+What channels are they targeting?
+(Facebook, Instagram, TikTok, etc.)

 While taking cues from your competition is helpful, make sure to still be authentic to your brand.
 Find what your competition is doing well and do it better!
 Each brand has their own voice, so trying to change your voice to fit someone else’s runs the risk of seeming inauthentic.
 Don’t over think it; this will keep you from getting started.